Milton, Florida

-Milton is a city in and the county seat of Santa Rosa County, Florida, located in the Pensacola–Ferry Pass–Brent Metropolitan Statistical Area, also known as the Pensacola Metropolitan Area.
-Milton is located in the geographic center of Santa Rosa County, it is bordered by Pace to the west, and Navarre to the South.
-As of April 1, 2020, the population of Milton was 10,197.
+Milton is a city in and the county seat of Santa Rosa County, Florida, United States.
+It is located within the Pensacola metropolitan area.
+The city was first Incorporated in 1844, however certain areas such as East Milton, Point Baker, and Bagdad remain unincorporated.
+Milton is located in the geographic center of Santa Rosa County, and it is bordered by Pace to the west, and Navarre to the south.
+The population was 10,197 at the 2020 census.

-The town was incorporated in 1844 and is home to Naval Air Station Whiting Field.

-Milton is part of the Pensacola–Ferry Pass–Brent Metropolitan Statistical Area.

 Etymology

 Milton was known by various names during its development.
-Most notable were "Hell-Town" (muggy, inhospitable land covered with briars, mosquitoes, thorns, snakes) "Jernigan's Landing", "Scratch Ankle" (due to the briars that grew along the riverbank), and "Hard Scrabble."
+Most notable were "Hell-Town" (muggy, inhospitable land covered with briars, mosquitoes, thorns, snakes), "Jernigan's Landing", "Scratch Ankle" (due to the briars that grew along the riverbank), and "Hard Scrabble".

 According to Florida historian Allen Morris, "Just which Milton was honored by the final name is a dispute.
 Some say it is a contraction of an earlier Milltown; others that it was Milton Amos, pioneer and ancestor of the present Amos family; still others that it was John Milton—not the English poet, but the Civil War governor of Florida."